Wall Street up in choppy trade, stimulus measures take center stage

 Wall Street had marked its biggest weekly decline on Friday since the 2008 financial crisis, sinking into correction territory amid rampant fears of a recession resulting from the epidemic.

-Investors now expect the Fed to deliver a 50 basis points rate cut when it meets on March 17-18.
+Investors now expect the Fed to deliver a 50 basis points rate cut <0#FF:> when it meets on March 17-18.
+[USD/]

 “Markets (are) trying to get a sense of where we are in the correction relative to the coronavirus,” said Robert Pavlik, chief investment strategist and senior portfolio manager at SlateStone Wealth LLC in New York.